stakater/Playbook/content/workshop/konfigurator/scenario.md

 ## Verify rendered configmap

 `konfigurator-stakater-logging-fluentd-elasticsearch-rendered` can be seen in configMaps in logging `namespace`.
-This fluentd config will contain filters for different applications whose regex is passed in their annotations.
+This fluentd config will contain filters for different applications whose regex were provided in their pod annotations.

 ## Deploy a sample application